 The fall induced from the Covid-19 pandemic took the S&P 500 level to a level that has not been seen since late 2016, but, falls like this are not always the worst thing as they offer opportunities to get into the market that is set to climb again, and that is evident in how the market is currently moving.

 However, the S&P 500 has since recovered to new highs throughout the rest of 2020 and into 2021.
-Does the market make a recovery from here, or does another selloff occur as the economy isn’t quite yet ready to reopen fully?
+Does the market make an even higher recovery from here, or does another selloff occur?

 S&P 500 Historical Overview